tgroh007/index-pages/README.md

 # Index Pages
 Assign pages as the index page for WordPress custom post types, similar to the Posts Page.

-Nginx users, don't forget to add autoindex on; to your example.com.conf file.
-Or you it will throw a 403 nginx forbidden error.
+Nginx users, don't forget to add autoindex on; to your example.com.conf file.(/etc/nginx/sites-available) Or you it will throw a 403 nginx forbidden error.

 EXAMPLE: